andycranston/easyrsa-selfsign/README.md

 + sudo apt install bc
 + sudo dnf install bc

-or whatever package manager you are using.
+or whatever command to run the package manager on your specific Linux distribution.

 ## Pre-requsite - hostname is a fully qualified domain name